-RETURN BY Monday, Feb pruary 1, 2021
+RETURN BY Monday, January 13, 2023

-☐ I would like twenty-four (2 4) chicks which I will raise to the best of m y ability and will return

-six (6) pullets to the show on .
-July 24, 2021.
-I promise to feed and care fo or the chicks according

-to the 4-H recommendations.

-☐ I would like twelve (12) chi • · ·

-(3) pullets to the show on July y 24, 2021.
-I promise to fee d and care for t he chicks according to

-the 4-H recommendations.
+- > I would like twenty-four (24) chicks which I will raise to the best of my ability and will return six (6) pullets to the show in July 2023.
+I promise to feed and care for the chicks according to the 4-H recommendations. - > I would like twelve (12) chicks which I will raise to the best of my ability and will return three (3) pullets to the show in July 2023.
+I promise to feed and care for the chicks according to the 4-H recommendations.

-I prefer the following: (if you of the breeds you want).
-You 2 ther, write 12 in front

-Barred Rocks Black Sex Links Red Se x LinksRhode Island Reds

-or \$36.00 (Order with ks Payable To: UT Extensi • • ·

-4-H Member's Name · · · · · · · · · · · · · · · · · · ·
+I prefer the following: (if you are selecting 12 of one breed and 12 of another, write 12 in from breeds you want).
+You cannot split an order of 12 chicks.
+Barred Rocks Black Sex Links Red Sex Links Rhode Island Reds I have enclosed \$72.00 or \$36.00 or I have paid online At https://tiny.utk.edu/orderchicks.
+(Order without payment will not be processed Make Checks Payable To: Tennessee 4-H Foundation

+4-H Member's Name Pay Online

 Address

 City Zip Code

 Phone: () E-mail:

-School Grade ·
+School Grade